© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 March Barn Bridge, Rochdale Canal is a scheduled monument protected by Historic England under reference 1005559.
 View the official record →

-March Barn Bridge is a stone arch bridge that carries a farm track across the Rochdale Canal in Lancashire.
+March Barn Bridge is a stone arch bridge carrying a lane over the Rochdale Canal in Lancashire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005559.

 March Barn Bridge, Rochdale Canal is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005559.